 It was very effective.
 It made the contest remarkable.
 Vanilla ice, and just the whole angle of doing this rap videos.
 There were some really incredible entries.
 The grand prize was fabulous.
 It just worked out really well for them and made them a lot of money.
 It was remarkable.
 And that’s something that worked very well for them on YouTube.
 Now, moving from Facebook to YouTube, if you were to create something that is remarkable in the form of a seven minutes in heaven kind of series or a video competition like the tax rap contest or just something that’s a unique notable hook to it, then you have an opportunity with the second largest search engine namely YouTube.
 It’s more popular in terms of search queries, more search queries on YouTube happen than on Bing or on Yahoo.
 That’s definitely something that needs to be on your radar if you care at all about the internet.

 Yeah, let me give you a framework.
 If you could imagine a triangle, at the top of that triangle, you have owned media.
-These are your online assets that you own and control.
+These are the online assets that you own and control.
 This would not only include your website but it would also include your email list, your retargeting list.
 Retargeting, I’ll need to define that for those of you who don’t know what retargeting is.

 I don’t think they understand.